 Mercedes' supremacy reaches new heights, as they win 19 of 21 rounds en route to a third title double in a row.
-This time, however, it's Rosberg who lifts the drivers' crown following a titanic season-long struggle, shortly after which he shocks the team - and the F1 world - by announcing his immediate retirement from Formula One racing.
+This time, however, it's Rosberg who lifts the drivers' crown following a titanic season-long struggle with Hamilton, shortly after which he shocks the team - and the F1 world - by announcing his immediate retirement.

 Hamilton leads Mercedes to a second successive championship double, the team once more emerging victorious in 16 of the year's 19 rounds, this time beating their own 2014 record with a stunning 12 one-two finishes.